joshtynjala/building-adobe-air-applications/developing-air-applications-for-the-desktop/packaging-a-desktop-air-installation-file.md

 When you use a self-signed certificate, users cannot verify your identity as the signer.
-A self-signed certificate also weakens the assurance that the package hasn’t been altered.
+A self-signed certificate also weakens the assurance that the package hasn't been altered.
 (This is because a legitimate installation file could be substituted with a forgery before it reaches the user.)
-The installation dialog reflects the fact that the publisher’s identity cannot be verified.
+The installation dialog reflects the fact that the publisher's identity cannot be verified.
 Users are taking a greater security risk when they install your application:

 ![](../img/SelfSigned.png)